Nuran0/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

 ### 5. Termination
 The algorithm terminates when the graph has been reduced to a single equivalent resistance between the two terminal nodes of the circuit.

+# Pseudocode for Identifying Series and Parallel Connections and Iterative Reduction (Including Nested Combinations)

+## Overview

+The algorithm for calculating the equivalent resistance using graph theory iteratively identifies and reduces series and parallel connections in a circuit.
+When resistors are combined in series or parallel, their resistances are reduced, simplifying the circuit.
+This can lead to new connections being formed, which also need to be simplified.
+This is known as **nested combinations**, where a simple reduction can reveal further series or parallel connections in the graph.

+## Key Concepts

+- **Series Connection**: Two resistors are in series if they are connected end to end.
+The total resistance is the sum of individual resistances:
+  $$
+  R_{\text{eq}} = R_1 + R_2
+  $$

+- **Parallel Connection**: Two resistors are in parallel if they are connected between the same two nodes.
+The total resistance is given by:
+  $$
+  \frac{1}{R_{\text{eq}}} = \frac{1}{R_1} + \frac{1}{R_2}
+  $$

+- **Nested Combinations**: When reducing a part of the circuit, a new series or parallel combination may emerge from the simplified graph.
+These new combinations must also be reduced until the entire circuit is simplified to a single equivalent resistance.

+Guided_project_2.ipynb - Colab.html